 From the antacids we take to soothe heartburn to the industrial processes that purify water, neutralization reactions play a critical role.
 But what are the products of neutralization reaction?
-The answer, while seemingly simple, holds the key to understanding a wide range of chemical phenomena.
+Plus, the answer, while seemingly simple, holds the key to understanding a wide range of chemical phenomena.
 Let's explore the fascinating world of acids, bases, and the resulting products of their interaction: salt and water.

 Main Subheading